Under Construction

 Occam's Razor and Plato's Beard

 William of Occam (b.circa 1287 d.1347) gave us the idea that there was some advantage to keeping ideas simple.
-Although Plato was earlier, some wit has given him a beard, his world of ideals, to be shaved away by Occam's razor.
+Although Plato was a lot earlier, W. V. O. Quine has given him a beard - his world of ideals, to be shaved away by Occam's razor.

 The evidence of science, empiricism, and experience, is for emergence and a reality to actually be 'out there', but is there any guarantee, Occam's razor apart, that it is not all really a Matrix?